Skip to content

 Do I need to connect everything on day one?

-No. The best start is one useful source plus a little context.
-You can expand the record over time without losing the thread.
+No. Start with one useful source plus a little context.
+You can expand the record over time.

 Should I log every symptom?